jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Git repo success message dialog][14]

 Now let's go see the status of the deployed app.
-Go to the BlueMix Dashboard and click **CODE**.
+Go to the Bluemix Dashboard and click **CODE**.

 ![CODE button][15]